 How to Invest Your Money

 Diversification is important as is setting reminders to review the performance of your picks, such as a quarterly review.
-It also helps you adjust your allocations based on your own financial goals.
+It also helps you adjust your asset allocation based on your own financial goals.
 Are you trying to retire earlier than you initially planned?
 Are you able to contribute more each month?

 With these strategies in mind, here is a comprehensive review of different investment vehicles you can take advantage of in order to accumulate wealth over time.